askkaz/docs/develop/sdk-development/scenegraph-ui.md

 ## 6. Update overhang banner

-As a final step, we set an observer that changes the info in the overhang when the focus moves onto a new item in the `RowList`.
+We also want to update the banner to show the details for each video.
+This will be done by setting an observer that changes the info in the overhang when the focus moves onto a new item in the `RowList`.

 ```brightscript
 m.RowList.observeField("rowItemFocused", "changeContent")
 ```

-This observer calls the function `changeContent()` whenever a new item is focused in the `RowList`.
+This observer calls the function `changeContent()` whenever a new item is focused in the `RowList` and updates the poster, background, title, and description.

 ```brightscript
 Sub changeContent() 'Changes info to be displayed on the overhang